Skip to Main Content

 What the examiners recommend for subject searching

-For careful, comprehensive subject searching, patent examiners emphasize searching by patent classification.
+Patent examiners advise searching by patent classification.
 That is:

-• Figure out the matching subject classification(s) for your area of interest
+• Figure out the subject classification(s) for your area of interest

-• Get the list of patents assigned (by various patent offices) to that subject classification
+• Get the list of patents assigned (by the U.S. and other patent offices) to that subject classification

-• Examine the patents in the list; the examination will be both for information about that patent and for cited literature.
+• Examine the patents in the list --- for their details and for cited literature.

-The Cooperative Patent Classification (CPC) System is the patent classification system used in Europe, the U.S., and in various other parts of the world.
+Classification searching starts with a system of classification.
+The Cooperative Patent Classification (CPC) System is the patent classification system used in Europe, the U.S., and some other countries.
 In classification searching, it is your job to match your area of interest to the right subject classification(s).
-Two approaches are to:
+The two usual approaches are to:

 At the CPC tables you may: